-Psychologist Edward de Bono proposed that being able to approach problems from different angles was an invaluable skill, especially for creative businesses and organisations.
+Psychologist Edward de Bono proposed that approaching problems from different angles was invaluable, especially for creative businesses and organisations.

 In Edward de Bono's book 'The Use of Lateral Thinking', he defines lateral thinking as "thinking that goes sideways."
-He argued that lateral thinking is more effective than vertical thinking for solving problems because it allows us to see things from different perspectives and come up with new and innovative solutions.
+He argued that lateral thinking is more effective than vertical thinking for solving problems because it allows us to see things from different perspectives and develop innovative solutions.

 Thanks to the importance of thinking outside the box, more and more e-learning courses are looking for ways to incorporate Edward de Bono's ideas.

-Getting learners’ creative juices flowing is a challenge since so much creativity is innate.
+Getting learners' creative juices flowing is challenging since so much creativity is innate.
 However, there are ways you can modify your e-learning course to help people to think more laterally.
 Here are some helpful ideas.

 Lateral thinking in e-learning

-There are a number of techniques that can be used to encourage lateral thinking.
+Several techniques can be used to encourage lateral thinking.
 Some of these techniques include:

 1. Foster a culture of curiosity